-For this assignment you must choose FOUR determinants of health factors from the above list and provide a discussion of approximately 450 words for each of these four factors on how they impact on the health and well-being of a person of Aboriginal or Torres Strait Islander background.
-Your responses are to be presented as a formal scholarly essay, supported with reliable sources of evidence (e.g. journal articles or textbooks), and referenced correctly using the UniSA Harvard Referencing System.
+For this assignment, you must choose and examine FOUR determinants of health factors from the above list.
+In approximately 450 words for each of these four factors, describe and explain how they impact on the health and well-being of a person of Aboriginal or Torres Strait Islander background.
+Your responses are to be presented as a formal scholarly essay, supported by reliable sources of evidence (e.g. peer-reviewed journal articles or textbooks), and referenced correctly using the UniSA Harvard Referencing Style.